 7. Provide Information and Training

-This training must be provided both during the employee’s first assignment and then every year after that.
+This training must be provided during the employee’s first assignment and every year after that.
 When the employee has new or updated tasks or procedures related to occupational exposure, you must also provide training.

 The Best Way To Diagnose Bloodborne Infections